Corneal Ulcers On Your Dogs Or Cat’s Eye

 The amino acid, l-lysine, has been found to help many cases of rhinotracheitis conjunctivitis resolve.
 This amino acid reduces the amount of another amino acid, arginine, that is present in the cat’s body.
 Arginine is thought to be necessary for herpesvirus to reproduce.
 Many cat owners continue the supplement indefinitely.
 Lysine can be purchased at health food stores.
 Pick a brand that is propylene glycol-free.
 You can read more about this viral infection and the many ways it affects cats here, here, here here and here.

 Boston Terriers and Boxers have corneas that just do not seem to heal well.
-When these breeds develop corneal ulcers vitamin E solution might hasten healing.
+When these breeds and others with similar head conformation develop corneal ulcers, some veterinarians believe that topical vitamin E solution hastens healing.

-Certain bacteria have an affinity for the eye causing redness and itching.
-Self-trauma in these cases can cause corneal ulcers.
-These cases need to be placed on antibiotic or antifungal eye drops.
+Certain bacteria appear to have an affinity for the surface of the eye causing redness and itching.
+Self-trauma in these cases can result in corneal ulcers.
+Those cases need to be placed on antibiotic or anti fungal eye drops.
+Veterinarians are uncertain of the underlying causes.
+Some associate susceptibility to these infections with dry eye (Keratoconjunctivitis sica) due to the lack of the antibodies normally found in tears (read here) while others believe it is related to generalized allergies (canine atopy). (read here)

+Indolent means lazy.
 Indolent ulcers are ulcers that refuse or are slow to heal.
-These can occur when a ledge of dead corneal tissue surrounds the ulcer.
-These ulcers can be encouraged to heal if this dead tissue is scraped away.
-Other causes are persistent dry eye, infection, or concurrent disease in your pet that slows the healing process.
-These long-standing ulcers also respond when the third eyelid is sutured across the defect in a procedure called tarsorrhapy.
+These type of ulcers usually occur when a ledge of dead corneal tissue surrounds the ulcer.
+These ulcers can be encouraged to heal if that dead tissue is surgically scraped away.
+Other causes of indolent corneal ulcers are persistent dry eyes, infections, or concurrent disease in your pet (such as organ failure) that slow the healing process throughout the body.
+These long-standing ulcers can also be encouraged to heal when the third eyelid is sutured across the defect in a procedure called tarsorrhapy.

-Some corneal ulcers become so deep that the inner lining, Descemet ’s membrane , balloons out forming a descemetocele, which is similar to sidewall damage on a tire.
-If this structure ruptures, fluid from the anterior chamber of the eye leaks out over the cornea and the eye collapses.
-The iris in these eyes becomes sticky and will often stick to or protrude through the defect.
-When these eyes heal the normal anatomy of the eye does not recover.
-Distortions of the iris in these eyes often leads to glaucoma and loss of vision or the eye when the iridocorneal angle is changed (see diagram at the top of this page).
+I mentioned earlier that some corneal ulcers become so deep that the inner corneal lining, Descemet ’s membrane , balloons out forming a descemetocele, which is similar to sidewall damage on a tire.
+If that structure ruptures, fluid from the anterior chamber of the eye leaks out through the cornea and the eye collapses.
+The iris in these eyes becomes highly sticky and will often stick to or protrude through the defect.
+If and when these eyes heal, the normal anatomy of the eye does not recover.
+Distortions of the iris in these eyes often leads to glaucoma and the loss of vision in that eye when the iridocorneal (iris to cornea) angle is changed (see the diagram at the top of this page).

 Cats Positive For Bartonella Infection

 A high percentage of cats with inflammations of the eye are also positive for bartonella.
-These cats often get better when they are given azithromycin, doxycycline antibiotic, or rifampin.
-Azithromycin is probably the best choice because it also kills other organisms that can be involved in these conditions (mycoplasma).
-When giving these medications in solid form to cats, you should follow by giving the pet water so that the medication does not lodge in the throat.
+These cats often get better when they are given antibiotics such as azithromycin, doxycycline or rifampin.
+Azithromycin is probably the best choice because it also kills other organisms that could be involved in these conditions (mycoplasma).
+When giving these medications in solid form to cats, you should follow the pill or capsule with water so that the medication does not lodge in the throat.
+Better yet, give the medicine crushed into a liquid form.

-The treatment prescribed for dogs and cats with corneal ulcers depends on the severity of the ulcer, how long it has been present and what is suspected to be the underlying cause of the problem.
+The treatment option prescribed for your dog or cat will depend on the severity of the ulcer, how long it has been present and what is suspected to be the underlying cause of the problem.
+Often a number of treatment options need to be tried before one is found that resolves the problem.

-Deep corneal ulcers require more complicated treatment.
+Deep corneal ulcers require more complicated treatments.
 These pets often need to be hospitalize.
-If Descemet’s membrane is bulging through the ulcer it is really an emergency situation – nothing that can wait for the following morning.
+If Descemet’s membrane is bulging through the ulcer this is really an emergency situation – nothing that can wait for the following morning.
 Treatment, in those situations, is best performed by a veterinary ophthalmologist.
-When I did them.
-I sometimes reinforced the area of the ulcer with very fine suture material and then sewed a patch composed of an attached slice (flap) of the third eyelid over the ulcer to shield it and bring it additional blood supply.
+Sometimes reinforcing the area of the ulcer with very fine suture material and then sewed a patch composed of an attached slice (flap) of the third eyelid over the ulcer to shield it and bring it additional blood supply is required.
 When Descemet ’s membrane has burst and the eye has already leaked its contents, the outcome of this surgery is less successful.
-Some of these eyes cannot be saved.
+Some of these eyes cannot be saved and are best removed.

-Superficial ulcers that are slow to heal (indolent) sometimes need to be scraped clean of dead tissue, especially around the margins of the ulcer, in order for new tissue to spread over the defect.
-This is carefully done under general anesthesia with a small scalpel blade.
+I mentioned earlier that superficial ulcers that are slow to heal (indolent ones) sometimes need to be scraped clean of dead tissue, especially around the margins of the ulcer, in order for new tissue to spread over the defect.
+This is carefully done under general anesthesia with a small specialized scalpel blade.
 Tissue adhesives, can be used to provide protection while these ulcers heal.

 Ointments and drops need to be applied very frequently to affected eyes.
-Often every two to four hours in newly treated eyes.
-During this time the pet must be observed closely so that it does not rub or scratch the eye.
+Often every two to four hours when treatment is begun.
+During this time you need to observe your pet closely so that it does not rub or scratch the eye.

-Pets that develop corneal ulcers because of insufficient tears (keratoconjunctivitis sicca) or a bulging eye are often place on cyclosporine eye drops supplemented with artificial tears.
-An alternative to this is surgical transplantation of the duct of the salivary gland.
+Pets that develop corneal ulcers because of insufficient tears (keratoconjunctivitis sicca) or a bulging eye are often place on ciclosporin eye drops supplemented with artificial tears.
+An alternative to this is surgically transplanting the duct of the salivary gland to add additional lubrication.

-It is important that your veterinarian check the eye after four or five days of treatment.
+It is important that your veterinarian check your pet’s eye after 3-4 days of treatment.
 Most ulcers will have healed in that time but some will require additional time.
 If the ulcer has not healed in two weeks, treatment needs to be reevaluated and other procedures such as scraping (debridement) or a corneal patch might be required.
-If you see the slightest change for the worse, the pet needs to visit its veterinarian immediately.
+If you see the slightest change for the worse, your pet needs to visit your veterinarian immediately.